Liver Transplant Facts

 Recipients for the living donor transplant must be active on the transplant waiting list.
 Their health must also be stable enough to undergo transplantation with excellent chances of success.

-In deceased donor liver transplant, the donor may be a victim of an accident, brain hemorrhage or head injury.
+In deceased donor liver transplant, the donor may be a victim of an accident, brain haemorrhage or head injury.
 The donor’s heart is still beating, but the brain has stopped functioning.
 Such a person is considered legally dead, because his or her brain has permanently and irreversibly stopped working.
 At this point, the donor is usually in an intensive-care unit.
 The liver is donated, with the consent of the next of kin, from such individuals.
 Whole livers come from people who have just died.
 This type of donor is called a cadaveric donor.
 The identity of a deceased donor and circumstances surrounding the person’s death are kept confidential.

 Do the donor and the recipient have to be matched by tissue type, sex, age, etc.?